 The town of Kalgoorlie grew quickly, the telegraph line was connected in 1894, followed by the railway two years later.
 In 1896 the local gold output surpassed Coolgardie's (September quarter figures: Coolgardie 19,883 ounces, Golden Mile 39,867 ounces).
 Coolgardie was the major town of the eastern Goldfields, but Kalgoorlie became more important with the railway links to Menzies.

-In January 1903, Premier John Forrest honoured his pledge to solve the water shortage problem, when he opened the pipeline which would supply the town with fresh water from the newly constructed Mundaring Weir.
+In January 1903, Premier John Forrest honoured his pledge to solve the water shortage problem together with his appointed engineer-in-chief - CY O'Connor, who designed and oversaw most of its construction, opened the pipeline which would supply the town with fresh water from the newly constructed Mundaring Weir.
 At the time the pipeline was the longest in the world with eight pumping stations sending water 566km to Kalgoorlie.

 A symbol of Kalgoorlie's early progress is the town hall which was built in 1908 and remains as a commanding structure on Hannan Street.
 South of the town, Boulder was thriving and by 1897 had its own municipal council and a railway line connecting it to Kalgoorlie.